 When can I apply for the Academic Achievement Award?

 Eligible applicants must apply each semester for the Award.
-The application will go live on the first day of registration for that term and be available through the second week of classes.
-Students are encouraged to apply by the Priority Deadline in order to ensure their award is posted by the first installment payment deadline.
+Students who complete early registration in over 18 units can apply by the Priority Deadline in order to ensure their award is posted by the first installment payment deadline.

 I have been approved for AAA.
 When will it be applied to my bursar’s bill?